Radish alpha

 Finding repositories

 The home page lists the repositories seeded by this Radish instance.
-Each card shows the name, description, recent activity, and totals for commits, issues, and patches.
+Each card shows the name, description, recent activity, and totals for commits, issues, patches, and seeders.
 Clicking a card opens the repository.

 To open a repo by RID directly, navigate to /<rid> — Radicle Identifiers are the canonical way to reference a project across the network.